nas5w/typeofnan-javascript-quizzes/content/questions/delete-object-properties/index.md

   - 'D'
 ---

-Which of the following is a valid way to delete property `color` from the `car` object?
+Which of the following is a valid way to delete the property `color` from the `car` object?

 ```javascript
 const car = {